emanchado/lyre/README.md

 1. Run `npm run compile`.
 1. Run `npm run start`.

-The contents of `local-development.js` have to be:
+The contents of `local-development.js` should at least be:

     module.exports = {
         secretPassphrase: "<my secret passphrase>"
     };

-Once that is done, you will have Lyre available at:
+Once that is done, you will be able to login to Lyre using the above passphrase, at:

     http://localhost:3000/